-For the June 30, 2020 actuarial valuation, the decremental assumptions were changed to reflect the Employees' Retirement Systems' experience study.
+June 30, 2020 valuation: Decremental assumptions were changed to reflect the Employees' Retirement System's experience study.
 Approximately 0.10% of employees are members of the Employees' Retirement System.

-For the June 30, 2019 actuarial valuation, the decremental assumptions were changed to reflect the Teachers' Retirement Systems experience study.
+June 30, 2019 valuation: Decremental assumptions were changed to reflect the Teachers' Retirement System's experience study.

-For the June 30, 2018 actuarial valuation, the inflation assumption was lowered from 2.75% to 2.50%.
+June 30, 2018 valuation: The inflation assumption was lowered from 2.75% to 2.50%.